Insurance terms can be difficult to understand, but that's why we're here to break them down for you.

 Any outstanding questions regarding claim status/history can be directed to Medavie Blue Cross via the contact information listed below:

 For some benefits you will need to submit a prescription alongside your claim for it to be eligible.

 Drug Claims & Vision Appliances

--Orthotics & Orthopedics - must be prescribed by an attending physician, orthopedic surgeon, physiatrist, rheumatologist or chiropodist/podiatrist.
+Must be prescribed by an attending physician, orthopedic surgeon, physiatrist, rheumatologist or chiropodist/podiatrist.

 Must be prescribed by an otorhinolaryngologist or otologist, or recommended by an audiologist.

 For more information on this please contact Blue Cross directly at 1-833-867-3468 or email@example.com